citation-file-format/citation-file-format/index.md

   pmcid                       String                                            The PMCID of a work

-  programming-languages       Collection of **[Programming language strings]**     The programming language of the work
+  programming-languages       Collection of **[programming language strings]**     The programming language of the work

-  publisher                   Entity                                             The name of the publisher who has published the work
+  publisher                   Entity object                                             The name of the publisher who has published the work

-  recipients                  Collection of **entities**                        The recipient of a personal communication
+  recipients                  Collection of **[person objects]**                        The recipient of a personal communication

   repository                  String (*URL*)                                    The repository where the work is stored